 The state of play

-Electrification and renewables will play a crucial role in a net-zero world—and many incumbent players, new entrants, policymakers, investors, and customers are pushing hard in this direction by transforming existing business models and seizing new opportunities for growth and innovation.
+Electrification and renewables will play a crucial role in a net-zero world—and many incumbent players, new entrants, policymakers, investors, and customers are pushing in this direction by transforming existing business models and seizing new opportunities for growth and innovation.

 That said, this transition faces several challenges.
-For one, because the sector is marked by significant regional differences related to local factors such as current power generation mix, policy ambition, and access to electricity, a one-size-fits-all approach doesn’t exist.
+For one, because the sector is marked by significant regional differences related to local factors such as current power generation mix, and access to electricity, a one-size-fits-all approach doesn’t exist.

 The way forward

-In spite of these challenges, it is possible for the power sector to accelerate its journey to net-zero so that other power-consuming sectors may follow—and there are signs the needle is already moving in the right direction.
+Despite these challenges, it is possible for the power sector to accelerate its journey to net-zero so that other power-consuming sectors may follow—and there are signs the needle is already moving in the right direction.

 Customers’ demands for low-carbon solutions continue to grow—for things like electric mobility solutions (batteries and hydrogen fuel cells) and heat pumps—while industrial demand for electrification is also on the rise.
 New technological advancements in areas like utility-scale solar photovoltaic (PV), wind, and energy storage are reshaping the sector—while other technologies like small nuclear reactors, biomass, hydro, geothermal, and distributed generation are swiftly entering the scene.